p2-inc/phasetwo-docs/blog/2026-09-18-telemetry-export-experimental.md

 ## Try it

-Telemetry Export is not enabled on every account yet.
-If you want it turned on for a dedicated cluster, email [support@phasetwo.io](mailto:support@phasetwo.io) and tell us what you're sending it to — the backend you name genuinely shapes what we build next, particularly around per-signal selection and attribute mapping.
+Telemetry Export is not enabled on every account yet, even on Enterprise.
+If you want it turned on for an Enterprise cluster, email [support@phasetwo.io](mailto:support@phasetwo.io) and tell us what you're sending it to — the backend you name genuinely shapes what we build next, particularly around per-signal selection and attribute mapping.

+On Starter or Premium and want to try it?
+Tell us that too.
+We would rather hear the use case than have you assume the answer is no.

 The full reference, including every attribute, the delivery semantics, and the endpoint requirements, is in [Telemetry Export](/docs/self-service/telemetry-export).